Trois-Rivières Aigles (2013): History

 After various attempts to place a franchise in Trois-Rivières (including various exhibition games), the Can-Am League finally announced the Aigles' membership on October 3, 2012.
 Notable co-owners include 2003 National League Cy Young Award winner Éric Gagné and Carolina Hurricanes defenceman Marc-André Bergeron.

-On November 14, it was announced that Pierre-Luc Laforest would serve as the Aigles' inaugural manager.
-Laforest is best known for his time among the Aigles' provincial rivals the Québec Capitales, winning the Can-Am League MVP award in 2009 and serving as player/hitting coach in 2011 and 2012 (Laforest has been a member of all four of the Capitales' four consecutive Can-Am league pennant winners).
+On November 14, 2012, it was announced that Pierre-Luc Laforest would serve as the Aigles' first field manager.
+Laforest is best known for his time among the Aigles' provincial rivals, the Québec Capitales, winning the Can-Am League MVP award in 2009 and serving as player/hitting coach in 2011 and 2012.
+He was a member of all four of the Capitales' four consecutive Can-Am League pennant winners.

+The Aigles played their inaugural home opener on May 28, 2013, and won the game 10–1 against the St. Paul Saints in front of a near-capacity crowd of 3,784.
+However, the attendance numbers steadily declined from there, except for a modest increase in August.
+By the end of the season, Trois-Rivières had the lowest average attendance in the league, averaging 1,643 fans per game, and have not qualified for the playoffs.

-In 2015, the Aigles qualified for the playoffs for the first time in the franchise's history.
-On September 13, 2015, the Aigles defeated the Rockland Boulders in Game 5 by a score of 7-2 and won the opening series 3 games to 2 and advanced to the championship for the first time in franchise history.
-They played the New Jersey Jackals and defeated them 3 games to 2 to win the 2015 Can-Am League championship, their first in franchise history.
+On August 28, 2015, a stadium record crowd of 6,022 invaded the Stade Fernand-Bédard as former Major League Baseball pitcher Éric Gagné was the starting pitcher for one game in a Aigles uniform, and the Aigles were able to pull a 5–3 win against their provincial rival Québec Capitales.
+At the end of the season, the Aigles qualified for the playoffs for the first time in the franchise's history, and have defeated the Rockland Boulders in the semifinals in five games.
+They advanced to the Can-Am League Championship Finals and have played the New Jersey Jackals to defeat them 3 games to 2 to win the 2015 Can-Am League Championship.
+The 2015 season was also notable for the Aigles for drawing 96,997 people to its ballpark for an average of 1,865, including several sellouts of 4,000 people or more during the regular season.